10 Reasons to Invest in Property in Birmingham and Where to Buy

-Eastside Locks is a £450 million canalside regeneration scheme herald as the most “exciting and important city centre regeneration scheme in Europe”.
+Eastside Locks is a £450 million canalside regeneration scheme heralded as the most “exciting and important city centre regeneration scheme in Europe”.
 The redevelopment will see the canalside environment completely transformed and feature new apartments, hotels, shops, bars and restaurants and courtyard spaces.

-7. Birmingham Location: Strategic Opportunity Investors Can Capitalise On
+7. Birmingham Location: Strategic Opportunity for Investors

 Birmingham Airport is the UK’s third-busiest and recently underwent enhancement.
 Today, it welcomes nearly 13 million passengers each year and flies to more than 140 locations worldwide.

 The HS2 high-speed railway is set to bring Birmingham even closer to London and could turn the city into a commuter hotspot overnight.
 With the two cities set to be just 45 minutes from one another, Birmingham is expected to become increasingly popular.

 8. Birmingham & Student Accommodation: Key Rental Market

 Birmingham is the UK’s second-largest student city and home to five universities:

 The city and surrounds are home to a thriving student population.
 The scope and lifestyle offerings of the city continue to make it a popular destination for local and international students.

 The number of students in Birmingham jumped by 10% between the 2018-19 and 2020 – 21 academic year.
 This has led to a higher demand for student accommodation in the city, and around 6,000 extra beds needed by 2025-26.